Urban Ark – Manawa Taiao

 1. Home

-2. Get Involved
+2. Get involved

-Get Involved
+Get involved

-Most groups focus on trapping pest mammals – mainly rats, possums and stoats – in people’s back gardens, through there are also groups working in local reserves.
-Some groups concentrate on removing pest weeds and planting native species, while others advocate for landscape taonga such as our local maunga, and awa such as Waitītiko / Meola Creek and Te Auaunga / Oakley Creek.
-Many groups support all these strands.
+Many of our groups focus on trapping pest mammals – mainly rats, possums and stoats – in people’s back gardens, through there are also groups working in local reserves.
+Other groups concentrate on removing pest weeds, planting native species and advocating for landscape taonga such as our local maunga, our awa and our ngāhere.

 Without predators, our native wildlife has a chance to flourish, but it will always struggle if the bush is smothered by invasive plants.
 Our Pest Plants pages give advice on what to remove, how to do it, and which groups concentrate on weeding and planting.
 Pest plants soon fill the vacuum left by weeding unless something else is planted in their place.
 Planting natives is the way to go using locally sources seeds where possible.